grotius-cnc/3dArc_3dArc_Intersections/README.md

 # Who is the creator of this algoritme?
 Cyberdyne Skynet.

+# When using this algoritme?
+If you look at cad program's, and want to do more with 3d geometry, it can be handy if the sketcher of the app can do a 3d trim or extend for different objects.

+# Is there a mathematical formule for intersecting two 3d_arc's?
+I don't know if there is one.
+Please open a issue and paste the info if you know if one excists.

 # How fast is this algoritme?
 The iteration to get a <0.001 accuracy is fast enough for a cadcam program.